 Social Studies at the Junior High level includes a Civics course which has an EOC attached to the course counting for 30% of the students' final grade.
 In addition, the student must pass the course in order to eventually be promoted to the 9th grade.
-The 8th Grade U.S. History course will include Florida History, the Declaration of Independence content and its' relationship to our government, the Federalist papers, and the U.S. Constitution.
-The 7th grade Civics course has an EOC attached to the course counting for 30% of the students' final grade.
-In addition, the student must pass the course in order to eventually be promoted to the 9th grade.
+The U.S. History course will include Florida History, the Declaration of Independence content and its' relationship to our government, the Federalist papers, and the U.S. Constitution.